Office Frequently Asked Questions

 Use: Install on up to five PCs and Macs and up to five mobile devices, one household

 Publisher, and Access

 Use: Best for businesses with 1 – 10 users

 Buy: Annual subscription, paid monthly

-You'll need Windows 7, Windows 8 OS, or Mac OS X version 10.6 or later to successfully run Office on your PC or Mac.
-Other system requirements are:
+You’ll need Windows 7, Windows 8 OS, or Mac OS X version 10.6 or later to successfully run Office on your PC or Mac.
+For information about mobile devices, click here

 Yes.
 You can sign up to try Office 365 Home Premium for one month free.